coryMcKague/MART120-Spring2024/modules/week-2/_posts/2017-01-05-cultural-importance.md

 <div id="ToDo" class="tabcontent">

 <p>This section is all about how culture plays a part in how we have and continue to learn.
 How has your culture been a part of your learning?
-Share your thoughts in the <strong>discussion forum</strong>.
+Share your thoughts in the <strong>week 2<a href="https://discord.com/channels/1193953766668501058/1193953767226359911">discord</a> discussion forum</strong>.
 Read through this <a href="../imgs/culture-impacts-learning-and-not-just-for-students.pdf" target="_blank">article</a> and provide your thoughts on this.</p>
+<p>Again, you have two choices to write about in our discussion forum on discord this week.
+Either on this topic - culture and learning or on mindset. </p>

 </div>